xzel23/meja/doc/SELECTIVE-PUBLISHING-CONCEPT.md

 - No module version would overwrite an existing Maven Central artifact.
 - The selected version is a non-snapshot release version.
 - For patch releases, the major/minor version matches the existing release line.
-- A patch release selects at least one library module; otherwise no release is prepared.
+- A patch release selects at least one library module, unless a publication-relevant dependency catalog change requires a BOM-only patch release.
 - Required binary/API compatibility checks pass for every selected library module.

 Behavior for a patch release: